nemith/heartsick/README.md

 **NOTE: This isn't yet complete and probably shouldn't be used unless you are brave.**

-An direct replacement of [homesick](github.com/technicalpickles/homesick) but written in [Go](http://golang.org).
+A direct replacement of [homesick](https://github.com/technicalpickles/homesick) but written in [Go](http://golang.org).
 This means zero runtime requirement, just download a binary, run and go on your way.

 ## Chages from homesick
  * Some aliases were added that I always type: